julian-rose/FreeRTOS-for-Agon/README.md

 provided.
 Presently only the subset of FFS that does not require Console8 MOS 2.2.0 are provided (that means no ffs_dopen, ffs_dclose, ffs_dread).

-<h3>License</h3>
-FreeRTOS / MOS for Agon is released under the MIT license.
-This is done mainly for consistency with the existing MOS and core FreeRTOS software.

 <h3>Demos</h3>
-The FreeRTOS / MOS for Agon port provides the source and binaries to two demo programs, which are found in ./FreeRTOSv202212.01-LTS/FreeRTOS/Demo/DemoAgonC/ and ./FreeRTOSv202212.01-LTS/FreeRTOS/Demo/DemoAgonP/.
-These are MOS application programs, so that you can download the files .../DemoAgonC/Debug/DemoAgonC.bin and .../DemoAgonP/Debug/DemoAgonP.bin, copy them to your Agon Light SD card, load, and run them from the MOS prompt.
+The FreeRTOS / MOS for Agon port provides the source and binaries to 'Demo' programs.
+These serve both as tests and as a starting point for new user applications.
+They are MOS application programs, so that you can download them, copy them to your Agon Light SD card, load, and run them from the MOS prompt.

+<h4>Alpha Demos</h4>
+Alpha demos are found in ./FreeRTOSv202212.01-LTS/FreeRTOS/Demo/DemoAgonC/ and ./FreeRTOSv202212.01-LTS/FreeRTOS/Demo/DemoAgonP/.
+You can open the .../DemoAgonC/Debug/DemoAgonC.zdsproj and .../DemoAgonC/Debug/DemoAgonP.zdsproj files in ZDSII.
+You can find the pre-built executable files in .../DemoAgonC/Debug/DemoAgonC.bin and .../DemoAgonP/Debug/DemoAgonP.bin
 <p>

 DemoAgonP uses pre-emptive multi-tasking.
 Two tasks run without knowledge of